 Tip: Even though you can complete the next steps to onboard the pod solely using the My VMware account that is the one initially associated with your tenant environment, it is prudent to configure additional administrators at the start of this process.
 If only a single My VMware account is associated with your tenant account and you lose access to the credentials, delays might occur because you'll have to open a service request with VMware to associate a new My VMware account with the tenant account.
 To prevent such delays, log in to the tenant portal at cloud.horizon.vmware.com with the initially associated My VMware account and then follow steps described in Add Administrators to Log in to Your Horizon Cloud Tenant Environment using the row in the General Setup section of the screen.

 - Deploy the Horizon Cloud Connector virtual appliance into the pod's environment.
-Follow the OVA deployment steps described in Download and Deploy the Horizon Cloud Connector into the Pod's vSphere Environment.
+Follow the steps described in the subtopics under Download and Deploy the Horizon Cloud Connector into Your Pod's Environment.

 - After the virtual appliance is powered up, enable SSH access to the virtual appliance to remotely run commands in the appliance's operating system.
-You must use your vSphere environment to launch the appliance's console, log in to the appliance's operating system using the root user that you set during deployment of the appliance, and run the appropriate commands to enable SSH.
-Follow the steps in Enable SSH Access to the Horizon Cloud Connector Prior to Pairing it with Your Horizon Connection Server.
+Follow the steps in Enable SSH Access to the Horizon Cloud Connector Before Pairing It with Your Horizon Connection Server.

 Note: Those steps to enable SSH are used for the time when the pod is not yet successfully paired with Horizon Cloud.
-After the pod is successfully paired with Horizon Cloud, then you will be able to use the browser-based Horizon Cloud Connector's configuration portal to enable and disable SSH access to the virtual appliance.
+After the pod is successfully paired with Horizon Cloud, then you will be able to use the browser-based Horizon Cloud Connector's configuration portal to activate and deactivate SSH access to the virtual appliance.

 - If your environment requires use of a proxy and you did not specify proxy-related settings in the OVF deployment wizard, configure the proxy-related settings for the virtual appliance.
-See Modifying Proxy Settings for Horizon Cloud Connector 1.5 or Earlier for more details.
+See Modifying Proxy Settings for Horizon Cloud Connector 1.6 or Later for more details.

-- (Horizon Cloud Connector 1.6 or later) Verify the health of the pod's system components and services by opening an SSH session to the Horizon Cloud Connector virtual appliance and running the
+- Verify the health of the pod's system components and services by opening an SSH session to the Horizon Cloud Connector virtual appliance and running the

 precheck.shdiagnostics script.
 See Verify the Horizon Pod and Virtual Appliance Are Ready to Be Paired for more details.